Payroll → Payroll Settings

 Payroll → Payroll Settings → Time Entry Options

-You can enter specific dollar and hourly amounts that, if exceeded, will display a Red Flag in that cell.
+You can enter specific maximum dollar and hourly amounts that, if exceeded, will display a Red Flag in that cell.
 We recommend entering an amount that is greater than your regular payroll.
-For example, a bi-weekly payroll with normal working hours being 80 could be set at 90 hours.
-For example, You accidentally enter an extra 0, so the employee is about to be paid for 800 hours rather than 80.
-If the Maximum Hours Warning is set to 90, a red flag warning will appear so that you can review it before proceeding, which prevents costly mistakes before they happen.
+For example, a bi-weekly payroll with normal working hours being 80 could be set at 81 maximum hours.
+If you enter hours that exceed 81, a Red Flag warning will appear so that you can review it before proceeding.
+This prevents costly mistakes before they happen.

-💡 These are only Warnings to keep you informed.
-It will not prevent the employee’s check from being generated; these are simply warnings to advise you.
+💡 These are only warnings to keep you informed, and they will not prevent the employee from being paid.

-Maximum Dollars Warning: Input a dollar amount that, if exceeded in the Time Entry Grid, will result in a Red Flag informing you of the discrepancy.
+Maximum Dollars Warning: Input a dollar amount that, if exceeded, will result in a Red Flag warning.

-Maximum Hours Warning: Enter an hourly amount that, if exceeded in the Time Entry Grid, will generate a Red Flag advising you of the discrepancy.
+Maximum Hours Warning: Enter an hourly amount that, if exceeded, will generate a Red Flag warning.

-Maximum Net Pay Warning: Input a Net Pay amount that, when exceeded in the Time Entry Grid, will generate a Red Flag.
-Not commonly used.
+Maximum Net Pay Warning: (Not commonly used) Input a Net Pay amount that, when exceeded, will generate a Red Flag warning.

-Maximum Rate Warning: Input an hourly rate that, when exceeded in the Time Entry Grid, will generate a Red Flag.
-Not commonly used.
+Maximum Rate Warning: (Not commonly used) Input an hourly rate that, when exceeded, will generate a Red Flag warning.

 Customizing your Time Entry Template with Time Entry Options